 Now this newly “coaching retired” leader has quickly become the face and the voice behind the movement for enhancing female coaches in swimming.
 Based on her coaching record, passion for building young women into strong women and her outspoken nature, Teeter can be found leading the charge to help change USA Swimming and College Swimming in how women are hired, mentored and appreciated.
 Teeter is also passionate about helping save men’s swimming programs from being cut at NCAA schools and helping to keep college programs as separate men’s and women’s teams vs. the “combined program”.

-During a seven-season stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally-ranked Pittsburgh.
+During her time coaching at Princeton, Teeter had a seven-season winning stretch, her teams won a Princeton-record 47 consecutive meets, a streak that ended in 2004 at nationally-ranked Pittsburgh.
 Princeton also won five consecutive Ivy League titles during that time period (2000-04).
-While individual successes become a regular part of Princeton’s recent dominance, Teeter proudly always pointed to the team successes.

 Teeter has mentored swimmers who went on to become Olympians, NCAA qualifiers, All-Americas, senior national/Olympic trial qualifiers, World University Games team members and Ivy League champions.